emscripten-core/emscripten/site/source/docs/compiling/WebAssembly.rst

   * You can enable LTO object files with the usual llvm compiler flags (-flto, -flto=full, -flto=thin, -emit-llvm).
 These flags will make the wasm backend behave more like fastcomp.
-Neither fastcomp nor the wasm backend without wasm object files will run the LLVM optimization passes by default, even if using LLVM IR in object files; for that you must pass ``--llvm-lto 1``.
+With fastcomp LTO optimization passes will not be run by default; for that you must pass ``--llvm-lto 1``.
+With the llvm backend LTO passes will be run on any object files that are in bitcode format.

   * Another thing you might notice is that fastcomp's link stage is able to perform some types of link time optimization by default that the LLVM